sympower/dt-data-load-tool/docs/website/docs/plus/features/ai.md

 pip install dlt-plus[mcp]
 ```

-## Set up or use a dlt+ project
+## Set up or use a data_load_tool+ project

-You can either use your existing dlt+ project or create a simple test project to try out the MCP workflow.
+You can either use your existing data_load_tool+ project or create a simple test project to try out the MCP workflow.

 ### Using an existing project
-If you already have a dlt+ project, you can use it directly - just make sure you have run at least one pipeline so there's some data to explore.
+If you already have a data_load_tool+ project, you can use it directly - just make sure you have run at least one pipeline so there's some data to explore.
 You can skip to [configure Claude Desktop](#configure-claude-desktop) if you have a project ready.

 ### Creating a test project
 If you don't have a project yet, here's how to create a simple one: